During criminal cases, two legal principles can make all the difference: probable cause and reasonable suspicion.

 Probable cause is so important because it ensures that officers cannot make arrests based on a hunch or a feeling.
 Instead, they must find substantial proof of a crime to get a warrant and proceed with an investigation.

-An Example of Probable Cause
+Probable Cause Example

 An officer is patrolling on Main Street why they notice an individual running down the street carrying a large duffle bag.
 As the person is running, they trip and drop the bag, which splits open to reveal vast amounts of goods from watches to other old jewelry pieces.
 Suddenly, the officer gets a call over the radio that a local pawn shop was robbed.